Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/misc/hosting.md

 >[!NOTE]
 >  If you do not have a `.bashrc` in your `$HOME` just run, `nano $HOME/.bashrc`, save and exit.
 Then run, the source command again.

-- Now, let's ove over the source code from our phone to the VM.
+- Now, we'll move over the source code from our phone to the VM.
 Simply, run, `mv projectname/ $PROOTDISTROFS/debian/root/`.

 >[!NOTE]
 > Double, check for file path's as you may accidentally move the wrong files around.